 As the host recites the line “His knife see rustic Labour dicht” he draws and cleans a knife, and then at the line “An' cut you up wi' ready slicht” he will plunge it into the haggis and cut it open from end to end.

-Following the poem a whisky toast is proposed to the haggis and then everyone will sit and enjoy the meal.
+Following the poem a whisky toast will be proposed to the haggis and then everyone will sit and enjoy the meal.
 The main course is haggis, and is traditionally served with tatties (mashed potatoes) and neeps (mashed turnip).
 Traditional Scottish recipes will appear for further courses.
 For example dessert may be cranachan or Tipsy Laird (Whisky trifle) followed by oatcakes and cheese, all washed down with the "water of life" (uisge beatha) – Scotch whisky.

 While coffee is served, there are a number of speeches and toasts including: